ColinLeeCampbell/cordova-plugin-wearOS/README.md

     wearOS.subscribe(success, error)

-Adds a Wearable Listener to the Wearable Message Client.
-All messages and errors are reported to the supplied callback functions.
+Subscribe to receive JSONObject messages on a mobile phone from a wearOS connected wearable.
+This function adds a Wearable Listener to the Wearable Message Client and reports all messages and errors to the supplied callback functions.

 Parameters:

-    @param {scanCallback} onDeviceFound - Success callback, called repeatedly for each message recieved.
+    @param {successCallback} success - Success callback, called repeatedly for each message recieved.
-    @param {failCallback} onScanError - Error callback.
+    @param {failCallback} error - Error callback.

 Examples:

-    // Scan for all services.
+    // Subscribe to  wearable messages
     wearOS.subscribe(
+        function(message)
+        {
+            console.log('message recieved from wearable: ' + message.message);
+        },
+        function(errorCode)
+        {
+            console.log('message recieve error: ' + errorCode);
+        }
+    );

+### Send Messages

+Use function `wearOS.sendMessage` to subscribe to messages:

+    wearOS.sendMessage(jsonObject, messagePath, success, error)

+Send JSONObject messages from a mobile phone to it's wearOS connected wearable.

+Parameters:

+    @param {JSONObject} jsonObject - JSON Object message
+    @param {String} messagePath - path to wear the message will be stored by the wearable.
+    @param {successCallback} success - Success callback, called repeatedly for each message recieved.
+    @param {failCallback} error - Error callback.

+Examples:

+    var message = {
+                    "message" : "hello wearable!",
+                    "timestamp" : Date.now()
+                  };

+    var messagePath = "/messages";

+    // Send a message to the connected wearable wearOS.sendMessage(
+        message,
+        messagePath,
         function(message)
         {
             console.log('message recieved from wearable: ' + message);